 Each tooth is evaluated for stability – if it is loose.
 We also check pockets along the gum line where food can be trapped, or for fractures of the tooth at the crown (the part we can see).

 The crown of the tooth, as well as below the gum line, is cleaned.
 This would be similar to a deep planing procedure in humans.
 If pockets need to be treated or teeth need to be extracted, those would also be performed.
 Then the teeth are polished and a sealant is applied.
 The sealant will last about two weeks.

-Patients can go home once they are fully awake, which is about two to four hours after the procedure is finished.
+Cats and dogs can go home once they are fully awake, which is about two to four hours after the procedure is finished.